Breadline

 BREADLINE receives support from UK churches including Christ Church Purley, Freedom Church Liverpool, and Ruislip Baptist Church.
 The charity encourages 10 churches and local charities to network together in Moldova and supports 33 churches in remote areas to develop joint leadership and training programs.

-Organizations interested in BREADLINE's support would need to be church-based or faith-based organizations operating in Moldova with a focus on poverty relief and community transformation.
+Organisations interested in BREADLINE's support would need to be church-based or faith-based organisations operating in Moldova with a focus on poverty relief and community transformation.
 Building relationships through the charity's existing network of partners or UK supporting churches may be the most viable approach.

 Decision Timeline